 AC power enters the scoreboard display at the power terminal block in the back of the bottom cabinet.
 From this terminal block, power is routed through the power system in the sign.
 The line side of AC passes through a 5 amp fuse on the way to the power supply in the bottom cabinet.
 In the top cabinet, AC line passes through a 5 amp fuse on its way to the power supply for the upper half of the scoreboard display.
-If your scoreboard includes Electronic Team Names, you will find a 10 amp fuse protecting the power supplies behind the ETN displays on each side.
-These are all AG style fuses, which should only be replaced with fuses of the same style and rating.
+If your scoreboard includes Electronic Team Names, the upper scoreboard cabinet will include two additional power supplies - one behind each ETN display.
+Both ETN power supplies are protected by a single 10-amp fuse located behind the ETN display on the right side.
+All fuses are AG style and should only be replaced with fuses of the same style and rating.

 Power connections are made along a row of screw terminals on one side of each power supply module.
 The two Mean Well SP-320-24 power modules provide 18.9 VDC to the numeric LED displays and drivers.
-Each ETN display, if present, uses two Mean Well SP-320-5 power modules (four total), each set to deliver 5 VDC output.
+Each ETN display, if present, uses a Mean Well RSP-500-5 power module (two total), each set to deliver 5 VDC output.
 If you replace any of the power supply modules, check the output voltage to make certain it is set correctly.